 The battle of the Crater took place on July 30, 1864 outside the city of Petersburg Virginia.
 The rebel held town of Petersburg was on the road to the Confederate capital of Richmond Virginia, it was also a major Confederate railroad depot for supplies that went into the city of Richmond.
 It was essential for the Union to capture Petersburg, it was just as critical for the Confederates to keep it.

 The Siege of Petersburg began around the middle of June 1864 and quickly turned into a stalemate.
 The Union Army made several assaults against Petersburg but could not break through the heavily entrenched Confederate lines.

-General Burnside approved of the idea and ordered construction of the tunnel to start immediately.
+General Burnside approved of the idea and ordered construction of the tunnel to start immediately, construction began on June 25th.
 If nothing else General Burnside reasoned, it would at least give his men something to do.
 After construction had begun General Burnside presented the plan to his commanding officer Major General George Gordon Meade.